sealvault/sealvault/README.md

 ## Experiment freely with Web3

-SealVault is the Web3 key manager that's got your back.
+SealVault is the first key manager with automatic transaction approval.
+This keeps you safe and gets out of the way simultaneously.

 ## Features